This Cajun Seasoning Recipe is a delicious and easy spice mixture that is perfect for dozens of recipes!

 - Red Pepper Flakes

-Is Cajun Seasoning Spicy?
+Spiciness of Cajun Seasoning

 If you love your dishes spicy, you can add more cayenne pepper.
 One of the things I love most about homemade seasoning mixes is that they can be adjusted.